Donald C. Coggins Jr.: Expired nomination to district court under Obama

 On February 25, 2016, President Obama nominated Coggins to serve as a United States District Judge of the United States District Court for the District of South Carolina, to the seat vacated by Judge Joseph F. Anderson, who assumed senior status on November 16, 2014.
 On June 21, 2016, a hearing before the Senate Judiciary Committee was held on his nomination.
 On July 14, 2016, his nomination was reported out of committee by a voice vote.
 His nomination expired on January 3, 2017, with the end of the 114th Congress.

 Renomination to district court under Trump

 On August 3, 2017, President Donald Trump renominated Coggins to the same seat.
-His nomination was reported out of committee by a voice vote on September 14, 2017.
-On November 16, 2017, the Senate invoked cloture on his nomination by a 96–1 vote.
-His nomination was confirmed later that day a 96–0 vote.
+On September 14, 2017, his nomination was reported out of committee by a voice vote.
+On November 16, 2017, the United States Senate invoked cloture on his nomination by a 96–1 vote.
+His nomination was confirmed later that day by a 96–0 vote.
 He received his judicial commission on November 20, 2017.